 One local speciality is the espetada (grilled meat skewers).
 You should also definitely try the scabbardfish fillet served with fried bananas!

-As you might expect, the fish and sea food on the island are generally great, even in local budget-friendly eateries known as tascas.
+As you might expect, the fish and sea food on the island are generally great — in the high-rated restaurants of course, but even in local budget-friendly eateries known as tascas you can have some wonderfully fresh fish.

-There are unique drinks in Madeira as well, as as poncha (aguardente with honey and orange juice) and its famous fortified wine, which is similar to Port and has been produced on the island for centuries.
+There are unique drinks in Madeira as well, as as poncha (made with sugar cane spirit, honey and orange juice) and its famous fortified wine, which is similar to Port and has been produced on the island for centuries.

 Its compactness

-The short distances make it easy to plan your sightseeing and makes pretty much all areas of the island easily accessible no matter where you choose to be based.
+The manageable distances make it easier to plan your sightseeing and make pretty much all areas of the island easily accessible no matter where you choose to be based.

-If you travel around by public transportation, do keep in mind that things can be a lot slower.
-It’s usually easiest to get around Madeira with your own rental car, or using organized tours.
+If you travel around by public transportation, do keep in mind that it can be a lot slower.
+Getting around Madeira with your own rental car or using organized tours will be the most convenient options for seeing the island.

 Its affordability